Data science is a burgeoning field with remarkably modern origins.

 Are Data Pipelines Programmed in Python?

 Most of the time, yes.
-There are hundreds of data pipeline and TL tools available in Python to cover every aspect of data pipelines and ETL.
+There are hundreds of data pipeline and ETL tools available in Python to cover every aspect of data pipelines and ETL.
 Some notable examples are Apache Airflow, Luigi and Bonobo.